 - 1/2 teaspoon salt

-- 1/3 cup heavy cream plus more for brushing
+- 1/3 cup heavy cream (plus more for brushing)

-- 2 large eggs lightly beaten
+- 2 large eggs (lightly beaten)

 - Preheat oven to 400 degrees.
 Line a baking sheet with a Silpat or parchment paper; set aside.

 - Make a well in the center of flour mixture, and pour in cream mixture.
 Stir lightly with fork just until the dough comes together (do not overmix), and gather into a rough, shaggy ball.

 - Set the rough ball in the center of the prepared baking sheet and pat it gently into a round about 1 inch thick and 7 inches in diameter.

-- Brush the scones with additional heavy cream and sprinkle with additional Tate+Lyle® honey granules.
+- Brush the scones with additional heavy cream and sprinkle with additional sugar.
 Bake until the scones are deep golden and a toothpick inserted into the center of a wedge comes out clean, 18 to 22 minutes.
 Let the scones cool for 10 to 15 minutes before serving.